person holding sign that reads It's a privilege to educate yourself about racism instead of experiencing itAnnual Report

 Black History Month

-This month and every month, we celebrate the contributions Black persons have made to our mission, agriculture, and those who create safe spaces for positive change.
+This month and every month, we celebrate the contributions Black advocates have made to our mission, agriculture, and those who create safe spaces for positive change.

 This post is inspired by “Giants Among Men and Women On Whose Shoulders We Stand” from Ujima, The National Center on Violence Against Women in the Black Community and Black Soil KY‘s Black History Month Resource Guide.
 Click on each card to learn more.